Canadian Fishing at its Finest...

 You must pinch the tail closed when

 measuring fish.
-No live fish are allowed in the boat.
 Fish that are to

 be kept must be killed immediately.
 Put them on ice in a cooler.
 You

 are not allowed to have filleted fish in the boat.
 Your